dell-asm/dell-ciscoucs/docs/ciscoucs_create_profile_readme.md

     username: (Required) This parameter defines the username as a part of the credentials of the host.

     password: (Required) This parameter defines the password as a part of the credentials of the host.

     server: (Required) This parameter defines the ip address the host.

-    name: This parameter defines the name of the service profile.
+    serviceprofile_name: This parameter defines the name of the service profile.

-    org: Source service profile path.
+    organization: Source service profile path.

     ensure: (Required) This parameter is required to call the Create or Destroy method.
     Possible values: Present/Absent
     If the value of the ensure parameter is set to present, the module calls the Create method.
     If the value of the ensure parameter is set to absent, the module calls the Destroy method.

-    dn: This parameter defines the complete path of the service profile.
+    profile_dn: This parameter defines the complete path of the service profile.

     source_template: Template name from which service profile needs to be created

     server_chassis_id: Server Chassis id of serouce server from which service profile needs to be created.

     server_slot: Server slot of the source server from which service profile needs to be created.